What’s the Difference Between Acetone and Paint Thinner?

-Some solvents that go by different names can still seem like the same product.
-They are used for some of the same applications, and they often produce near identical results.
+Some solvents that go by different names can seem like the same product.
+They may be used for some of the same applications and produce near-identical results.
 Take acetone and paint thinner, for example.
-Acetone has been used to thin paint for countless years, and paint thinner has been used to thin substances besides paint.
+Acetone has been used to thin and remove paint for many years, which is paint thinner’s primary purpose.

-If the solvents can do each other’s job interchangeably, what’s the difference between acetone and paint thinner, besides the fact that paint thinner usually has a higher price tag than acetone?
-Let’s take a closer look, starting with something simple: the nomenclature of the solvents.
+If these solvents can function interchangeably, what’s the difference between acetone and paint thinner, besides the fact that paint thinner usually has a higher price tag than acetone?
+Let’s take a closer look, starting off with something simple: the nomenclature of the two solvents.

-However, unlike paint thinner’s colloquial name, the name of “acetone” has the sound of a solvent with broader applications ― and it is.
-One thing that makes acetone so popular as a thinning agent is its tremendous thinning power combined with the fact that, despite its tremendous efficacy, it’s nonetheless a mild solvent that poses low safety risks to workers and isn’t scheduled for regulation.
+Unlike “paint thinner”, “acetone” does not directly show the applications of this solvent.
+However, it boasts a large range of applications, including being a thinning agent.
+One thing that makes acetone so popular for this purpose is its tremendous thinning power combined with the fact that, despite its efficacy, it is a mild solvent that poses a relatively low safety risk to workers and isn’t scheduled for regulation.

 Acetone as Paint Thinner

-If acetone is a gentle solvent and a good thinner of tough coats and accretions, why shouldn’t paint thinning be added to its long list of frequently employed capabilities?
-Ultimately, the answer lies in what kind of paint one is trying to thin.
-For example, if you want to strip paint accretions from a metal carpentry tool, acetone could probably do the job just fine.
+So, can acetone be used in place of paint thinner?
+Ultimately, the answer lies in what kind of paint one is trying to thin or remove.
+For example, if you want to strip paint from a metal carpentry tool, acetone could do the job just fine.
 The goal is to banish the paint, not change its character.

 Need Acetone or Paint Thinner?

-If you’re not sure, and you need to know the difference between acetone and paint thinner for your specific applications, the chemists at Ecolink can help.
-We sell industrial formulations of acetone and eco-friendly paint thinning agents, among solvents for many other specific or general uses.
-We supply many types of stock solvents and also create custom orders.
-All of our solvents are available as free samples, so you can try it before you place your first order.
+If you’re not sure whether to purchase acetone or paint thinner for your specific applications, the chemists at Ecolink can help.
+We sell industrial formulations of acetone and eco-friendly paint thinning agents, among solvents for many other specific and general uses.
+We also create custom products if none of our existing solutions suit your needs.

-For more information about our products and services, or the difference between acetone and paint thinner, call us today at 800-563-1305, or send us an email through our contact form.
+For more information about our products and services, send us an email through our contact form.
+If you already know what you need, click the button below to head to our shop page!